jenkinsci/pipeline-aws-plugin/README.md

 }
 ```

-Assume role information (account is optional - uses current account as default, externalId and policy are optional):
+Assume role information (account is optional - uses current account as default. externalId and policy are optional. duration is optional - if specified it represents the maximum amount of time in seconds the session may persist for, defaults to 3600.):

 ```
-withAWS(role:'admin', roleAccount:'123456789012', externalId: 'my-external-id', policy: '{"Version":"2012-10-17","Statement":[{"Sid":"Stmt1","Effect":"Deny","Action":"s3:DeleteObject","Resource":"*"}]}') {
+withAWS(role:'admin', roleAccount:'123456789012', externalId: 'my-external-id', policy: '{"Version":"2012-10-17","Statement":[{"Sid":"Stmt1","Effect":"Deny","Action":"s3:DeleteObject","Resource":"*"}]}', duration: '3600') {
     // do something
 }
 ```

-Assume federated user id information (federatedUserId is optional - if specified it generates a set of temporary credentials and allows you to push a federated user id into cloud trail for auditing):
+Assume federated user id information (federatedUserId is optional - if specified it generates a set of temporary credentials and allows you to push a federated user id into cloud trail for auditing. duration is optional - if specified it represents the maximum amount of time in seconds the session may persist for, defaults to 3600.):

 ```
-withAWS(region:'eu-central-1',credentials:'nameOfSystemCredentials',federatedUserId:"${submitter}@${releaseVersion}") {
+withAWS(region:'eu-central-1',credentials:'nameOfSystemCredentials',federatedUserId:"${submitter}@${releaseVersion}", duration: '3600') {
     // do something
 }
 ```